 Initial capital allotments for minor works appropriations that contain priority lists of subprojects must include an updated prioritized project list reflecting legislative intent.
-Submit the agency minor works subproject list, including requested revisions to the subproject list, by email to your OFM capital budget advisor for review and approval, and to the House Capital Budget and Senate Ways and Means committee staff for review and comment.
+Submit the agency minor works subproject list, including requested revisions to the subproject list, by email to your OFM capital budget advisor for review and approval.
 Agencies must also attach this list electronically to the allotment packet.
 Allotments will be returned to the agency if the project list is not included in the packet.